abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 }
 ```

-> Note: If you meet the same problem after doing these steps, please remove your volume on Docker and repeat the same steps to `IdentityService` to get the changes.
+> Note: If you meet the same problem after doing these steps, please remove your volume on Docker and repeat the same steps on `IdentityService` to get the changes.

-If you applied all steps correctly, you should see the below output after clicking the `Send` button.
+If you applied all the steps correctly, you should see the below output after clicking the `Send` button.

 ![first-comment](../images/first-comment.png)